peterkehlerjr/RcppGO/Readme.md

 * Windows (not tested)

 ### Current status
-As of Oct 2012 the project is at version 0.1.
+As of June 2013 the project is at version 1.0

 ### Author
 Peter Kehler Jr